inlab-geo/espresso/docs/source/developer_guide/repository.rst

 - Folder **contrib/** contains subfolders for each Espresso problem.
 Each Espresso problem has a self-contained subfolder with :code:`problem_name` as the folder name.

-- Folder **src/cofi_espresso/** contains Espresso core functions and the base class :code:`EspressoProblem`.
+- Folder **src/espresso/** contains Espresso core functions and the base class :code:`EspressoProblem`.
 Contributors typically install these functions before they start developing a new problem, so that they get access to the base class and utility functions.

-  - If you'd like to improve base class specification or :code:`cofi_espresso.utils`, this is the place to edit.
+  - If you'd like to improve base class specification or :code:`espresso.utils`, this is the place to edit.

-  - If you'd like to bump the version, change file :code:`src/cofi_espresso/version.py`.
+  - If you'd like to bump the version, change file :code:`src/espresso/version.py`.

-- Folder **tools/** has all the utility scripts to be used by contributors and developers.
+- Folder **espresso_machine/** has all the utility scripts to be used by contributors and developers.

-- Folder **_esp_build/** will contain temporary Python package source files after you build :code:`cofi_espresso`.
+- Folder **_esp_build/** will contain temporary Python package source files after you build :code:`espresso`.

   - These are built files, so you never have to change the contents under this folder.
     If you feel something's wrong in this folder, look for the source from the three